The Star of Kazan: Plot summary

 With Frau Edeltraut discredited, Annika splits the wealth of the jewel sales with the Eggharts and proceeds to live a content life with her friends, Zed and the professors and Sigrid and Ellie, who she now recognises as her mother.
+Annika reveals a letter she found in Spittal, written by Edeltraut's father before he died, that declares Zed the rightful owner of Rocco, who is in turn determined to be a Lipizzaner.
+Zed becomes a rider in the Spanish Riding School, and Annika pays for Stefan's tutelage to become an engineer.

+In Spittal, Edeltraut is left alone.
+Hermann returns from his military boarding school after being expelled for cowardice, and announces his desire to leave Germany and become a painter in Paris.

+On her next Found Day, Annika takes her friends and family to the Viennese Giant Ferris Wheel, where she scatters flowers from its zenith in memory of La Rondine.

 Characters

 Some of the main characters are: Professor Emil, Professor Gertrude, Professor Julius, Zed, Stefan, Pauline, Gudrun, Loremarie, Hermann, Rocco, Edeltraut von Tannenberg, and of course Annika.

 Zedekiah (Zed)

 Zed is a friendly gypsy boy who works for Edeltraut von Tannenberg.
 He is the son of a horse dealer and is descended from gypsies.
 His mother is dead and his father died trying to stop a fight when Zed was very little.
 Edeltraut von Tannenberg's father, and the master at the time, had ordered a horse from Zed's father before the father’s death so when the horse was delivered, Zed came with it.
-The master gave Zed a job and sent him to school.
+The master gave Zed a job, and sent him to school.
 The horse, Rocco, was bought for the master's grandson, Hermann, but always preferred Zed, so the Master decided to get his grandson another horse and just before he had his stroke he left the horse to him.